 However, if a franchisee asks any third party – including his or her franchisor – to sell the business in consideration of paying a success fee or commission, then the third party selling the business would be considered an agent.
 In this case, any advertisements in relation to advertising the specific business can only be placed by a licensed real estate agent or a licensed business broker.
 Section 6 of the Act states that a person must not carry out any real estate agency work unless that person is licensed.
 Section 7 contains an exemption for lawyers and conveyancers but there are strict rules applying.

 As the above demonstrates, franchisors themselves do not generally need to be licensed as agents.
 It is an area, however, where non-licensed third parties (and particularly consultants) need to be very careful with how they are remunerated.
 In general, any form of success fee or commission may only be charged by a licensed agent.

 To avoid problems and potential liability, if a franchisee or franchisor wishes to get someone else to sell a business on their behalf then they should instruct a licensed real estate agent to undertake the task.
-There must be transparency in relation to this matter otherwise you could run foul of the Real Estate Agents Act – and the consequences are severe.
+There must be transparency in relation to this matter otherwise you could breach the Act – and the consequences are severe.

 Enjoy true passive income with a Speed Queen self-serve laundromat.
 With our turnkey service, you’ll be up and running in your own profitable business...